When you have the SUSE Manager Server and Branch Server set up, you are ready to deploy point-of-service terminals by following these steps:

 Before terminals can be deployed, ensure you have prepared a Saltboot-based operating system image.
-For how to build OS images, see administration:image-management.adoc.
+For more information about building OS images, see 映像构建和管理.

-After you have registered new terminals, always check the SUSE Manager Web UI to ensure your terminals have connected successfully to the branch server, and not directly to the SUSE Manager Server by mistake.
+After you have registered new terminals, always check the SUSE Manager Web UI to ensure your terminals have connected successfully to the branch server.
+The terminals must not have directly connected to the SUSE Manager Server by mistake.

 Hardware types allow you to group devices according to manufacturer and device name.
 Then, all devices of a particular type can be managed as one.

 Empty profiles can be assigned to a hardware type group either before or after registration.
 If an empty profile is not assigned to a hardware type group before registration, it will be assigned to group that best matches the product information available to it.